Open Water Overview

 Open Water Events

-Open water events vary in length from .5 miles to 10k.
-The open water season extends from May through September.
+Pacific's open water events vary in length from .5 miles to 10k.
+The open water season extends from June through September.
 During the open water season look to the Pacific Masters website for events, standings, results and other useful references.
-See schedule of events
+This year's open water swims include:

 Rules